 Have you ever played a mathematical game?
 Besides just for the enjoyment, mathematical games are used for other purposes.
 In scientific studies, they have been used to make participants wakeful ; they have also been used in studies on creativity .
 In what follows, you will find out some of the reasons why you should play mathematical games.

 A mathematical puzzle.
 To win, you need to shuffle the numbers on the arrows so that for any two arrows that touch a common letter node, the number on the arrow that enters that node must be less than the number on the arrow that exits that node.
 To shuffle two numbers, you click or tap on one number and then click or tap on the other.
 Give it a try. © XY 2021

 Playing mathematical games helps you stay focused and makes your mind sharp

 If you cannot focus on an activity for too long, either that activity is boring or you have a low attention span.
 If you fall in the second category, you may struggle to achieve your goals that require that you stay focused for a long time.
-Whether your goal is training to win a competition, cultivating a workout habit, sticking to a diet, building a company, passing a course, or reading a book; if you have low attention, you will struggle to achieve any of these goals.
+Whether your goal is training to win a competition, cultivating a workout habit, sticking to a diet, building a company, passing a course, or writing / reading a book; if you have low attention, you will struggle to achieve any of these goals.
 The human prefrontal cortex is known to play an active role in attention , and mathematical games have been shown to significantly affect young adults’ prefrontal cortex .